andraugust/andraugust.github.io/index.md

 ## [Quantum Mechanics Part 2: Dynamics & Continuous States](quantum-2.html)

 <p style="opacity:0.5">07/2023</p>
-In classical mechanics states are represented by points in phase space that evolve under the influence of forces, but in quantum mechanics states are a little bit different—they're complex vectors in Hilbert space.
+In classical mechanics states are represented by points in phase space and they evolve under the influence of forces.
+In quantum mechanics states are a bit different—they're complex vectors in Hilbert space.
 How do they evolve?
-And can continuous states be modeled under the same framework that was designed for discrete states in the previous post?
+And how are continuous states such as position and momentum modeled?

 ## [Quantum Mechanics Part 1: States & Principles](quantum-1.html)